darksh3llgr/autoscan/README.md

 * yasuo
 * arachni
 * wpscan
-* ...
-* ..
-* .

-### Procedure:
-* Scann all TCP ports, and the most used UDP Ports.
-* Many services enumerated and exploited.
-* Generate for every tool action a logfile, so the pentester can red it after start the tool and come back from coffe (..or two...)...
-* then can start the real pentest ;-)
-* Enumerate the System OS and start exploits for this OS.
-Enumerated the service over port and start another tool or exploit, or both.
-* Import automated all generated xml, csv and nessus files to faraday reporting and colaboration server.
-I am not the owner of this tools!
-Most of the tools started from $TOOL_DIR.
-So if a tool not exist, look if the required tool is instaled or linked in your ToolDIR (../autoscan/tools/).

 ## Reporting
 For Reporting you need a comercial license from Farady.
 This tool never include a Faraday license.